0xbigz/blog.md/exchange_oracle.md

 derivative exchange based oracle
 ----

+TLDR: maker orders stake SOL to earn a larger fraction of taker fees if filled or lose the stake if cancelled. they can reclaim the amount lost in a stake by successfully filling later on

-the exchange relies on the oracle, so why not take advantage of the work being done on an exchange to build an oracle network?
+the exchange relies on the oracle, so why not take advantage of the work by market makers being done on an exchange to build an oracle network? to avoid it from being too circular, a few distinctions need to be made.

 terms:
 ```